 While it certainly makes an easy, durable and long-lasting tablecloth (there’s a reason we continue to beautify our moldering picnic tables with it), it has the potential to be used for so much more!
-1950’s America knew this – they upholstered everything from their kitchen furniture to their bathroom counters with oilcloth! – and it’s time that we got creative and remembered why oilcloth was so popular in the first place!
+1950’s America knew this – they upholstered everything from their kitchen furniture to their bathroom counters with oilcloth.
+It’s time that we got creative and remembered why this fabric was so popular in the first place.

 Tips and Tricks

 For many the stiff texture of oilcloth is discouraging.
 It’s certainly less flexible than a laminated cotton, and the thought of attempting a major or intricate project with it is nerve-wracking!
-In reality, oilcloth is a super sewing machine-friendly fabric that – like many fabrics – just has it’s own special quirks.
-For tips on the best way to tackle an oilcloth sewing project, I checked out SewMamaSew.com.
+In reality, oilcloth is super sewing machine-friendly, but – like many fabrics – it has it’s own special quirks.
+For tips on the best way to tackle an oilcloth sewing project, I checked out a few websites like SewMamaSew.com, and asked the ever knowledgeable Kate.
 Here’s what I found out!

 - A Size 16 or a Denim sewing machine needle is the most effective.

-- Using a longer stitch length for seams, thereby avoiding too many perforations of the oilcloth, is a good idea!
+- Using a longer stitch length for seams, thereby avoiding unnecessary perforations, is a good idea!